Portland Premises Liability

 Do you have a Portland premises liability lawyer near me?

-Philbrook Law Office meets premises liability victims and families at our Portland, Oregon office located at 107 SE Washington St. Suite 520.
+Philbrook Law meets premises liability victims and families at our Portland, Oregon office located at 107 SE Washington St. Suite 520.
 If you can’t come to our office because of your injuries, we make arrangements to meet with you away from our office.
 Our lawyers also conduct virtual conferences and telephone calls.

 We understand how scared you are.
 We’ll fight for all the compensation for your medical bills, lost income, pain and suffering, and other damages that you deserve.